poshaughnessy/es6-react-starter-template/README.md

 # ES6 Starter Template

-This is a simple little starting template for an ES6 project, using:
+This is a simple little starting template for an ES6 (a.k.a.
+EcmaScript 2015) project, using:

  * React
  * Babel